ghost-aHVudGVy/ghost-aHVudGVy/README.md

-I'm an IT Support professional who enjoys helping people solve technical problems and keeping systems running smoothly.
-I work with Windows, Active Directory, Microsoft 365, remote support tools, and ticketing systems, and I troubleshoot software, hardware, and network issues efficiently.
+I’m an IT Support professional with hands-on experience helping users solve technical problems and keeping systems running smoothly.
+I’ve worked with Windows, Active Directory, Microsoft 365, remote support tools, and ticketing systems, and I’m confident troubleshooting everything from software and hardware issues to network problems.

-I get satisfaction from solving problems, keeping users productive, and learning new skills every day.
-I have hands-on experience with user account management, GPO configuration, printer setups, and remote diagnostics.
-On top of that, I completed programming courses in Python, JavaScript, HTML, and CSS through SoftUni, which strengthened my problem-solving and technical thinking.
+I enjoy troubleshooting issues, ensuring users can work smoothly, and resolving problems efficiently.
+I’m organized, focused, and persistent, with practical experience in user account management, Group Policy configuration, printer setups, and remote diagnostics.
+I’ve also completed programming courses in Python, JavaScript, HTML, and CSS through SoftUni, which strengthened my problem-solving and technical thinking skills.

-Right now, I'm focused on growing my experience in Help Desk / IT Support roles while also exploring cybersecurity to broaden my skillset.
+I’m seeking a Help Desk / IT Support role where I can contribute immediately, bring value to the team, and continue growing as a professional.
+I’m excited to hit the ground running and help your team succeed.

 ---